KabahitaVictoria/food-delivery-sys-flask/README.md

 - refresh tokens have been set up so that a user isn't asked to login again after access token expires (after one hour)

 ## Current progress
+- functionality for adding categories and items to categories
 - designing the profile ui for a user
 - designing dashboard and profile for administrator